Code Optimization for Framer Website Performance

 Best Practices for Handling Third-Party Integrations

-A well-structured third-party integration approach ensures faster script execution, contributing to overall site optimisation without compromising Framer performance.
+A well-structured third-party integration approach ensures faster script execution, contributing to overall site optimization without compromising Framer performance.

 Script Loading Strategies